2015 “Giving Your Time and Talent” Brochure

 Facilitates annual stewardship campaign, educates about the focus and themes of Christian Stewardship, sends quarterly statements and answers questions regarding stewardship.

 Providing hospitality with snack and coffee after Sunday services.
-(Schedule)
+(See “Ministry Schedules” at the top of the page)

 Volunteers act as Greeters on Sundays, welcoming guests, answering questions, providing materials to assist in participating in worship and learning more about the Faith and our parish.
-(Schedule)
+(See “Ministry Schedules” at the top of the page)

 Fellowship, education and worship for both single and married adults, 18 and older.
 Members of other Orthodox parishes are welcome!
 Contact us to ask to be part of the email distribution group, announcing YA activities and events.
 Learn more.